technologiesoutcomes/assignments/assignment8/README.md

 * For security reasons your organisation has mandated that all Lambda functions connect to third party partner organisations through your VPC.
 Discuss how you would architect this solution.

 2. Hashicorp Packer can be used to create custom AMI in AWS.
-Research this product thoroughly implement the following:
+Research this product thoroughly and implement the following:

 * Install Packer on your local computer.
 * Create the Packer configuration to create an AMI in your AWS accounts that bakes in an Nginx instance.